 Teachers must be notified of known absences (concerts, sporting events, vacation, etc.) at least one week in advance of the lesson.
-If a student is ill, a call must be made to the teacher’s phone at least two hours prior to the lesson.
+If a student is ill, a call must be made to the teacher’s phone at least two hours prior to the lesson to be considered excused.

-Only one make-up lesson will be given each semester (for excused absences only).
+Only one make-up lesson is allowed (for excused absences only) per semester.
 If more than one lesson is missed, the lesson and lesson fee are forfeited.

 If a call is not received and the teacher was not notified beforehand, that absence will be considered unexcused and the lesson fee will be forfeited.
 In certain cases (family emergency, extreme weather, extended illness), efforts will be made to reconcile lost time in the best interest of both parties.

 Lessons cancelled by an instructor will be made up at the earliest convenience of both the teacher and the student.